Sign Language - People Development Network

 Akin to a salesperson, learning sign language enables you to absorb information and explain it comprehensively to people without any prior knowledge of the subject.

-For instance, one thing a sign language interpreter has to do is identify which signs to use, as well as understand how to sequence the information logically in a way that can be easily assimilated by the intended audience.
+For instance, one thing a sign language interpreter must do is identify which signs to use, as well as understand how to sequence the information logically in a way that the intended audience can easily understand.

-As a leader, being able to present complicated issues easily can make you resonate well with your employees at work or within your family.
+As a leader, being able to present complex issues clearly can help you resonate well with your employees at work or within your family.

 Conclusion

 It’s essential, therefore, to learn sign language to be an effective leader for the following reasons.
-It promotes self-awareness and builds connections with different people.
-It makes one able to create visual stories; as a leader, you become more adaptable.
+It promotes self-awareness and fosters connections with diverse individuals.
+It enables you to create visual stories; as a leader, you become more adaptable.
 Additionally, it improves your cognitive skills and also makes you more persuasive.